The Jordan Valley

 Matthew 9:5

 Jesus wanted them to know that the Son of Man has authority on earth to forgive their sins.
 He told the paralyzed man to take his mat and go home and the man obeyed.
 The crowd as usual was left awestruck and praised God for the authority given to Jesus.
+Jesus is not saying that the sins were the reason for the paralysis but wanted to let his audience know that something much more urgent needs to be addressed which is destroying us faster than any disease or ailment.

-Jesus tried to make a point that healing of the inner body is more important than the outward appearance.
+Jesus tried to make a point that healing the inner body is more important than the outward appearance.
 Jesus knew that the paralyzed man needed forgiveness more than physical healing and went on to provide him that first.

 And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell.